 We started out from being simple chimpanzees that evolved into homo erectus, then homo antecessors, and finally into homo sapiens sapiens.
 At each stage, we learned something and evolved into a better and more functional version of ourselves.
 Someone who could survive in the situation and win over the challenges thrown by life.

-This can be perfectly resonated with MVP development.
+This can be perfectly resonated with MVP development process.
 The first-ever version of humans was enough to survive during the stone age and thus became the first MVP.
 But as per the environmental needs, we evolved and became better.

 An MVP is the minimum viable product that you can offer your customers to get validation and move ahead with building the final product.
 It is important that you start with an MVP first in order to get market validation for your idea.
 In fact, an MVP can supercharge your digital product and help you scale it.